 Fort Sill, OK 73503

 Contact information for key programs and services at this installation.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-The Financial Management Section of Army Community Service provides guidance and assistance to those experiencing money management difficulties or for those who wish to be in control of their finances.
-Classes taught on a regular basis are: Financial Readiness, Credit, Insurance, Budget Development, Debt Liquidation, Consumer Affairs, Financial Awareness, Check Writing Mistakes, and Financial Planning.
-Consumer Credit Counseling Service, a non-profit contracted debt-counseling service, is also available to work with your creditors.
+The Financial Readiness section of Army Community Service provides guidance and assistance to those experiencing money management difficulties or for those who wish to be in better control of their finances.
+Education and counseling are provided for various topics to include:

 Do not request advance pay unless you really need it.
 You can request advance pay after you receive your orders: up to one month for members in pay grades E1 through E3 and up to three months' basic pay for E4 and higher.
 If an advance for rental housing is needed, it must be authorized by the unit commander.
 A rental agreement is needed to verify the housing costs.
 The advance is usually repaid in 12 monthly installments.
 Under certain circumstances of hardship, payments can be extended up to 24 months.